-It may be one of the most overused cliches of modern existence (attributed to everyone from Albert Einstein to Benjamin Franklin for a little extra clout), but the old saying, “The definition of insanity is doing the same thing over and over again and expecting different results” is a useful reminder when talking about standardized test do-overs.
+It may be one of the most overused cliches of modern existence (attributed to everyone from Albert Einstein to Benjamin Franklin for a little extra clout), but the old saying, “The definition of insanity is doing the same thing over and over again and expecting different results” is a useful reminder when considering an ACT retake.

 You’re taking the test again because something didn’t go quite right and you want different results.
 But the reality is most students sign up for an ACT retake and do exactly the same thing over again.
 So let’s stop the insanity, people!
 It’s time to learn from the experience.
 Let’s do some soul-searching.

 What may have gone wrong could be anything from not focusing enough on grammar, to believing it was an awesome idea to stay out until 2 AM the night before, to the panic attack you had as soon as you picked up your pencil.
 Maybe it was a combination of all those things, in which case…I see why you are here.